JeremyTCD/Trellis.Rules/FrameworkDesignRules.md

     * Rationale: Ease of use.
     * Enforcement: Manual (**can be automated**).
 ---
-4. Parameters for exposed members (public or protected) must be validated.
+4. Parameters for exposed members (public or protected) that are used by the type must be validated.
+E.g if a type has a *Commands* collection injected but does nothing with it other than pass it to a *CommandDictionaryFactory*'s *Create* method, the type should not validate the collection.
     * Rationale: Catching misuse close to their occurences makes for easier fixes.
+At the same time, validation should only occur in the types they are used in.
+Otherwise, objects that get passed around will get validated multiple times and validation code for one type's operations will get duplicated all over the codebase.
     * Enforcement: Manual (**can be automated**).
 ---
 5. Params parameters from exposed members must be validated to not be null.
     * Rationale: Catching misuse close to their occurences makes for easier fixes.
     * Enfocement: Manual (**can be automated**).